tehtea/PineapplePopTarts/CallCenterOperatorInterface/README.md

 * Retrieve information on incident
 * Enable that the form must be filled in the correct format when submitted
 * Generate form into a JSON format for database storage

+#### CallCenterOperatorFacade
+* Act as the connect line for the call center operator to the database and other subsystems

 #### DatabaseManager, DatabaseRetriever
 * Retrieve information from the subsystem